 - Edit - Allows a user to edit an item in the specified section

 - View - Allows a user to view specific items in the specified section (typically ones assigned to them)

 - Delete - Allows a user to delete items in the specified section.

 - Reassign - Allows a user to reassign an item to another user.

-- View All - Allows a user to view all items in the specified module.
+- View All - Allows a user to view all items in the specified section.
 If this is checked on the "My" line, it only allows the user to view items assigned to them.

 Modify a Limited User's Permissions